St Cleer: Parish church

 St Clarus was an Englishman who went to Cornwall to preach to the inhabitants in the 8th century.
 He founded the church of St Cleer and lived a saintly life nearby.
 However, he rejected the advances of a local chieftainess who had fallen in love with him and when she continued to pester him he fled to France where he lived in an isolated hermitage.
 The enraged woman had him pursued and then murdered.
 The place he had lived was afterwards named Saint-Clair-sur-Epte.
 The saint's feast day is 4 November.
+He should not be confused with two French saints of the same name: Clair of Nantes and Clair of Albi (first bishop of Albi; also Clair of Aquitaine).

 Prehistoric and medieval remains

 Trethevy Quoit is a megalithic chamber tomb, and the Doniert Stone an inscribed stone of the Brittonic Anglo-Saxon period.
 Near the churchyard is St Cleer's holy well with a small building covering it, built of granite in the 15th century, to allow for a bowssening pool for total immersion.

 Arthur Langdon (1896) recorded five Cornish crosses in the parish; one called Long Tom is at St Cleer Common, another is at St Cleer's Well and a cross at Trevorgy is missing.
 There are also two stones at Redgate of which one is the Doniert Stone and the other is known at the Other Half Stone.

 Another cross was discovered at East Fursnewth Farm in 1930 and afterwards removed and erected at Pendean House, Liskeard.